-An interface to ISLEX, a pronunciation dictionary with stress markings.
+An interface to ISLEX, an IPA pronunciation dictionary for English with stress and syllable markings.

 Pronounced like ‘p’ + ‘isle’.

 An interface to a pronunciation dictionary with stress markings (ISLEX - the international speech lexicon), along with some tools for working with comparing and aligning pronunciations (e.g. a list of phones someone said versus a standard or canonical dictionary pronunciation).

 look up the list of phones and syllables for canonical pronunciations of a word:

 map an actual pronunciation to a dictionary pronunciation (can be used to automatically find speech errors):

 pysle.pronunciationtools.findClosestPronunciation(isleDict, 'cat', ['k', 'æ',])

 automatically syllabify a praat textgrid containing words and phones (e.g. force-aligned text) – requires my praatIO library:

 pysle.syllabifyTextgrid(isleDict, praatioTextgrid, "words", "phones")